 In case you selected the image only for the first time, but later realized that you need the clock, you only can reapply and start over again.

-If you want to change the clock style afterwards (and you already know how to do it), and then set some other always on display theme but the current one, the current theme will be reset and the new chosen time and date design will be displayed already in the default theme.
+If you want to change the clock style afterward (and you already know how to do it), and then set tap clock style to some other always-on-display theme but the current one, the current theme will be reset and the new chosen time and date design will be displayed already in the default theme.

-To watch, edit or delete the Samsung always on display themes you have, «My Always On Displays» division is created.
-It is situated in the upper section of Galaxy Themes page.
+To watch, edit or delete the Samsung always-on display themes you have, the «My Always On Displays» division is created.
+It is situated in the upper section of the Galaxy device.
 All the default or newly installed pictures are stored here.

 Default, or preinstalled, pictures are impossible to remove.
-Also it is impossible to remove the installed theme if it is being used right now.
-When the particular theme is being used, the big white tick on its icon on the Galaxy Themes page will tell you about that.
-So, you have to switch to some other picture first, in order to delete the installed always on display theme.
+Also, it is impossible to remove the installed theme if it is being used right now.
+When the particular theme is being used, the big white tick on its icon on the Galaxy device will tell you about that.
+So, you have to switch to some other picture first, in order to delete the installed always-on-display theme.
 Your sequence of steps should be the following: